 - Supai Motel: This motel is also located in Supia and offers basic rooms at a more affordable price than the Havasupai Lodge.

-- Hualupai: This cafe is located in the town of Supia and is a great place to stop for a bite to eat.
+- Hualapai: This cafe is located in Supia and is a great place to stop for a bite.
 It has different shops, including a general store, and it’s a great place to get a bite to eat.

 Havasupai is such a popular spot to travel that their spaces usually book quickly.
-If you want to experience the magic that is Havasupai, be sure to call or visit the Havasupai website to book your trip.
+If you want to experience Havasupai’s magic, be sure to call or visit the Havasupai website to book your trip.
 I promise you will want to go back!

 - The Ultimate Scottsdale Itinerary

 - Most Beautiful Places in the World

 - About the Author

 - Latest Posts